delta-io/delta-sharing/README.md

 - A profile file path can be any url supported by Hadoop FileSystem (such as `s3a://my_bucket/my/profile/file`).
 - A table path is the profile file path following with `#` and the fully qualified name of a table (`<share-name>.<schema-name>.<table-name>`).

+## API Compatibility

+The only stable public APIs, currently provided by Aapche Spark Connector, are reading a table through `DataFrameReader` (i.e. `spark.read`), or creating a table using Spark SQL.

+All other interfaces in this library are considered internal, and they are subject to change across minor/patch releases.

 # Delta Sharing Server

 Delta Sharing Server is a reference implementation server for the [Delta Sharing Protocol](PROTOCOL.md).
 This can be used to set up a small service to test your own connector that implements the [Delta Sharing Protocol](PROTOCOL.md).
 Note: It's not a completed implementation of secure web server.
 We highly recommend you to put this behind a secure proxy if you would like to expose it to public.